In major ruling, U.S. Supreme Court strikes down strict Louisiana abortion law

 President Donald Trump's administration supported Louisiana in the case.
 Anti-abortion advocates had hoped the Supreme Court, with its 5-4 conservative majority, would be willing to permit abortion restrictions like those being pursued by Louisiana and other conservative states.
 "Today's ruling is a bitter disappointment," said Marjorie Dannenfelser, president of the anti-abortion group Susan B. Anthony List.

 "I'm celebrating today but I'm still worried about our future," said Kathaleen Pittman, who runs the Hope clinic.
-Julie Rikelman, a lawyer with the Center for Reproductive Rights, which represents the clinic, said Roberts' opinion "muddies the water and will lead to more litigation not less."
+Julie Rikelman, a lawyer with the Center for Reproductive Rights, representing the clinic, said Roberts' opinion "muddies the water and will lead to more litigation not less."

 In dissent, conservative Justice Samuel Alito wrote that "the abortion right recognized in this court's decisions is used like a bulldozer to flatten legal rules that stand in the way."
-Roberts also sided with the liberal justices in two other important rulings this month.
+Roberts sided with the liberal justices in two other important rulings this month.
 One found that gay and transgender people are protected from workplace discrimination.
-The other blocked Trump's bid to end a program that protects from deportation hundreds of thousands of immigrants who entered the United States illegally as children.
+The other blocked Trump's bid to rescind protections for hundreds of thousands of illegal immigrants who entered the United States as children.

 Trump, seeking re-election on Nov.
 3, promised during the 2016 presidential race to appoint justices who would overturn the landmark 1973 Roe v.
-Wade ruling that legalized abortion nationwide.
-The Louisiana case marked the first major abortion dispute decided by the court since Trump appointed Brett Kavanaugh in 2018 and Neil Gorsuch in 2017 as justices.
-Both ruled in favor of the Louisiana abortion restrictions.
-Abortion remains a divisive issue in the United States, as it does in many countries.
+Wade ruling legalizing abortion nationwide.
+Monday's ruling marked the court's first major abortion decision since Trump appointed Brett Kavanaugh in 2018 and Neil Gorsuch in 2017 as justices.
+Both voted in favor of Louisiana's restrictions.
+Abortion remains a divisive issue in the United States, as in many countries.
 Christian conservatives, an important political constituency for Trump, are among those most opposed to it.